aborn/mlearn2rerank/doc/USAGE.md

 This manual tells you how to use this code step by step.

 ## USE THIS CODE
-0. dataFeaPre4ml.m
+0. trainDataFeatureExtraction.m
-Running this code for extract all images visual feature.
+Running this code to extract the visual feature of training data.
+All training examples are used the query positive images.
 1. trainDataPre.m
 Running this code for prepare the training data.
 2. trainModel.m